Understanding the Water-Energy-Food Nexus

-Changes in population, urbanization, diets and economic growth drive demand within each segment—creating complex challenges around the globe.
+As Figure 1 illustrates, a multitude of factors work to drive demand for food, water and energy—including changes in population, urbanization, diets and economic growth.
+These dynamics are creating complex challenges around the globe.
 If one WEF‑Nexus component is mismanaged, the other two will ultimately feel the impact.

 The linchpin of the WEF‑Nexus is water—as a finite resource, water scarcity has a direct impact on food supply.
 If a local WEF‑Nexus spirals out of balance, lack of water shifts from being a global, long‑term sustainability concept to a more local and immediate problem.
 As a result, a country’s water‑energy‑food balance can be a good indicator for the likelihood of greater environmental regulation.

 - Between 2000 and 2016, 1.2 billion people around the world gained access to electricity and many emerging markets experienced rapid industrialization.
 Between 2000 and 2015, global electricity production increased 57% (3.0% CAGR).
 The overwhelming majority of this growth came from emerging markets, which grew by 135% over the period.
 Electricity production in China and India increased 332% and 143%, respectively, while water withdrawals increased 24% and 25%.

 - These rapid changes have had a significant impact on each country’s WEF‑Nexus, which has been further compounded by the fact that neither is water rich.
 Water scarcity isn’t only an issue for China and India.
 Today, nearly a quarter of the world’s population live in water‑scarce regions.
 In the next two decades, the number of people exposed to water scarcity is expected to double from the current 1.6 billion, largely due to economic growth and urban migration.